quacrobat/yume/README.md

 Developing a complex 3D-application is a hard challenge.
 If you want to create a real product, working just with three.js or an other 3D-library is sometimes insufficient.
 YUME integrates different frameworks to create one comprehensive platform with many useful features:

-- Node.js and its modules provide server-side features (e.g. WebSockets Server) to meet multiplayer requirements or database-functionality to manage user accounts or highscores.
+- Node.js and its modules provide server-side features (e.g. WebSockets Server) to meet multiplayer requirements or database-functionality to manage user accounts and highscores.
 - Express provides features for creating server-side web applications.
 Games can benefit of templating, sessions, authentication, compression, caching and more.
 - Three.js provides a great 3D-library for creating WebGL-based web applications.
+- PubSubJS provides a topic-based publish/subscribe mechanism, so YUME can handle even complex processes within the application.
+- The use of Browserify guarantees modular programming style and robust dependency management.

 The demo-application shows different features of YUME.